donyu/cs3136-recitations/recitation-9.md

 Degenerate Tree: Is a tree where for each parent node, there is only one associated child node.
 (Performs like a linked list).
 ```
 ### Performance of Binary Trees ###
-When we don't know the properties of a binary tree, performance is generally poor in the worst case.
+When we don't know the properties of a binary tree, performance can be poor in the worst case.
 ```
 Note that in the following, n is the number of nodes in the tree.
 space: O(n)